 The Security Awareness Special Interest Group (SASIG Events Limited) respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you how we look after your personal data when you visit our website, participate in the Big SASIG conference, and tell you about your privacy rights and how the law protects you.

 Please use the Glossary at the end of the privacy notice to help you understand the meaning of some of the terms used in this privacy notice.